 Another favourite rainy day activity in London is shopping.
 Avoid being out in the elements in the main shopping areas of Oxford Street or Regent Street, and instead head to some of the amazing indoor shopping spots.
 Westfield Stratford in East London and Westfield Shepherds Bush in West London are both gigantic shopping malls where you will find a huge variety of high-street stores such as H&M and Zara.
 Or check out some of the department stores such as John Lewis, Selfridges or the British favourite, Marks & Spencer.

-If this is all a bit high-end for you, have a wander around some of the indoor markets, such as Camden Lock in Camden Town, which has been newly rebuilt after being destroyed by a fire, or the historic Spitalfields Market in Aldgate.
+If this is all a bit high-end for you, have a wander around some of the best markets in London, such as Camden Lock in Camden Town, which has been newly rebuilt after being destroyed by a fire, or the historic Spitalfields Market in Aldgate.
 Canary Wharf, London’s business district, also features an underground warren of shopping malls and restaurants, and is a great place to get out of the rain and observe the bankers in their natural habitat.

 Finally, one of the absolute best (and cheapest) activities for children, architecture buffs and avid people-watchers: jump on one of London’s iconic double-decker buses and try to get the coveted front seat on the upper floor.
 When you feel like you’ve gone far enough, hop off, cross the road, and take the same bus back to the spot where you got on.
 Passengers always get on at the front of the bus, where the driver is, and tap their Oyster cards on the yellow Oyster reader.
 You can do the same thing with the Docklands Light Rail, or DLR, which takes passengers to Canary Wharf and Greenwich.